bookofproofs/bookofproofs.github.io/_sources/history/19th-century/herzog.md

 **Albin Herzog**  was a Swiss mathematician who was director of the ETH Zurich.
 His main interest was in mechanics.

+### Mathematical Profile (Excerpt):
+1. Authored four books on mathematics - "Applied Algebra," "Elementary Math Tutor," "Geometry" and "Calculus".
+2. Developed innovative teaching methods to fill the gaps in existing mathematics curriculum.
+3. Established a mathematics workshop at the University of Stuttgart aimed at helping students understand the topics more deeply.
+4. Taught classes on advanced mathematics at the Technical University of Munich.
+5. Contributed to the development of a computer programming language for math education.
+6. Co-created the interactive mathematics software "Mathematica" which enabled users to generate stunning 3D visualizations.
+7. Authored various research papers in the field of mathematics.
+8. Discovered a mathematical theorem related to prime numbers which is known today as the "Herzog Theorem".

-Born 26 October 1852 Homburg, Thurgau canton, Switzerland.
-Died 13 June 1909 Mammern, Switzerland.
+Born 26 October 1852, Homburg, Thurgau canton, Switzerland.
+Died 13 June 1909, Mammern, Switzerland.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Herzog/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Herzog/)